 |Operational frequency (usually Fa)||-||-||Should be equal to or tighter than the stack nominal frequency ±0.5%|

 Over the years we learned the typical deviations of malfunctioning ultrasonic stacks parts and condensed this knowledge within general guidelines and acceptance criteria.
 The guidelines have been summarized on the table above and the criteria programed on the TRZ® Software.

-There are many ways manufacturers can align the stack parts frequencies and drive it, making impossible to define specific guide lines and criteria that would be perfect to all of them at the same time.
+There are many ways manufacturers can align the stack parts frequencies and drive it, making it impossible to define specific guide lines and criteria that would be perfect to all of them at the same time.
 In spite of that, the guidelines and criteria we offer herein and within the TRZ® Software are a good start that can be later refined by testing new parts and/or by requesting further specifications and tolerances from the manufacturers.

-Converters testing (converter alone)
+Testing converters (converter alone)